bbm16/nuxt-interview/README.md

 ## Search Box

-Implemented a re-usable search box which **queries the API through the cars store.** To avoid performance issues, it's doing **debounce** over the keyup's.
-Also a composable from `vueuse`

-for showing - hidding.
+Implemented a re-usable search box with a **custom composable** which **queries the API through the cars store.** To avoid performance issues, it's doing **debounce** over the keyup's.
+I'm using two utilities from `vueuse` for showing - hidding.
 It's fully tested through Vitest.

 ## Pagination